-Bilge Pump -
+Bilge Pump

-The bilge pump is usually installed in the engine compartment just below the engine front.
-Check for foreign materials stuck in the strainer area or discharge hose.
+The bilge pump is usually installed in the bilge.
+Normally the unit features an automatic float switch.
+Periodically check for foreign materials stuck in the strainer area or discharge hose.

 Check all clamps and electrical connections for tightness.
-A quick check of the bilge pump automatic float switch is afforded by lifting up on the float and listening for the pump operating.
+A quick check of the bilge pump automatic float switch is afforded by lifting up on the automatic float and listening for the pump operating.
 Look around the float area for foreign debris and remove as necessary.